Plumbers & Sewer Cleaning Companies

 Some plumbers have asked if they can use their own video equipment to ensure a cross bore is not present before clearing.
 This is not a recommended practice for several reasons:

 - In a blockage situation, video from the structure is usually ineffective as it is impossible to see beyond a blockage to the cause.
-The Union Gas video investigation often involves a launch from the sewer main and up the lateral from the street side.
+The video investigation often involves a launch from the sewer main and up the lateral from the street side.

 - A cross bored utility line is rarely the direct cause of a blockage.
 Often the damage caused by a cross bore has allowed roots or other obstructions to infiltrate the sewer line leading to an eventual blockage.